How to Accelerate Your Chinese with Anki Flashcards

 After you have downloaded and opened Anki, it will display this page.
 Yours won’t have any decks, but the options will be the same.

 Anki decks will end in .apkg.
 They can easily be transferred and shared as independent files.
 To add downloaded decks to Anki, simply double-click on the deck you want to add.
-Sometimes it will ask for permission to add the deck, other times it will just add it directly.
 The decks linked below are the ones used in the Chinese Language Pathway.
 They will be explained in more depth later.

 To add new individual cards to a deck, first click on the deck you want to add the new card to, then press “add” on the toolbar at the top of the screen.
 In the image below, the new card will go into the Chinese Sentences deck.